Do Fine-Tuned LLMs Understand Vulnerabilities? An Investigation into the Semantic Trap: Introduction

 The rapid evolution of Large Language Models (LLMs) has fundamentally reshaped the landscape of software security, particularly in critical tasks such as vulnerability detection, localization, and automated repair~\cite{sheng2025llms, zhou2025large, shi2025cgifuzz}.
 To fully harness the potential of these models, researchers have extensively explored various LLM-based techniques specifically tailored for vulnerability analysis.
 Efforts~\cite{sun2024gptscan, david2023you, cao2024llm, wen2024scale, lu2024grace, sindhwad2025vulnarmor} have yielded impressive performance, often surpassing static and dynamic analysis tools.
 Beyond utilizing off-the-shelf foundation LLMs, a significant line of recent work \cite{ma2024combining, du2024generalization, boi2024smart, yang2024large, zhang2024empirical} has shifted towards developing domain-specific vulnerability detection models.
 By employing Parameter-Efficient Fine-Tuning techniques~\cite{xu2023parameter, li2021prefix, hu2023llm, lester2021power, petrov2023prompting}, most notably Low-Rank Adaption~\cite{hu2022lora}, researchers have successfully adapted general-purpose LLMs to specialized security datasets, further pushing the performance boundaries of automated vulnerability management.

-As the research community increasingly adopts LLMs for vulnerability-related tasks, significant concerns regarding their reliability and robustness have surfaced~\cite{ullah2024llms, li2025sv}.
-Recently, several pioneering studies \cite{ullah2024llms, li2025sv, sun2024llm4vuln, li2025everything, yin2024multitask, jiang2024investigating} have established benchmarks to evaluate the "out-of-the-box" capabilities of pre-trained models, including both foundation models such as GPT~\cite{ouyang2022traininglanguagemodelsfollow} series and models trained on code tasks like CodeLlama~\cite{codellama2023}.
-For instance, researchers have revealed that while LLMs show promise, they exhibit high sensitivity to subtle semantic changes and a lack of determinism in their responses \cite{ullah2024llms}.
-Recent efforts have moved beyond simple performance metrics to probe the internal mechanisms of LLMs, exploring modular perspectives to decouple intrinsic reasoning from external enhancements like knowledge retrieval \cite{sun2024llm4vuln}.
-A crucial finding from these studies, particularly those utilizing vulnerability-patch pairs, is that LLMs often struggle to distinguish a vulnerability from its corresponding patch \cite{ding2024primevul, li2025sv}.
-This suggests that even state-of-the-art models may rely on functional pattern matching rather than rigorous logical reasoning, calling into questioning their true utility in real-world software maintenance.
+As the research community increasingly adopts LLMs for vulnerability-related tasks, significant concerns regarding their reliability and robustness have surfaced~\cite{ullah2024llms, li2025sv, li2025everything, yin2024multitask, jiang2024investigating}.
+Early extensive evaluations of "out-of-the-box" pre-trained models revealed that while they show promise, they exhibit high sensitivity to minor semantic variations and a lack of determinism~\cite{ullah2024llms}.
+More critically, a recent line of research has begun to investigate what these models actually learn, uncovering a pervasive lack of logical robustness~\cite{ding2024primevul, li2025sv, risse2024uncovering, weissberg2025llm}.
+For instance, recent benchmarks~\cite{ding2024primevul} utilizing vulnerability-patch pairs demonstrate that LLMs consistently fail to distinguish a vulnerable code snippet from its corresponding patched version.
+Further probing studies indicate that models often suffer from severe overfitting to label-unrelated features (e.g., variable names, unexecuted statements) and rely heavily on surface-level statistical characteristics rather than inherently mining deep semantic logic~\cite{risse2024uncovering, weissberg2025llm}.
+Collectively, these findings suggest that off-the-shelf models largely rely on functional pattern matching rather than rigorous security reasoning.